 There are many causes of eczema including health conditions, genetic factors, and irritants.
 Each type of dermatitis can look different and tends to occur on different parts of the body.
 Before determining how to treat eczema, it is helpful to know what type you are dealing with.

 If your doctor has diagnosed you with atopic dermatitis, then you’ve got the skin condition commonly called eczema.
 Of course, you might have figured this out on your own—eczema causes red, itchy skin, making life uncomfortable.
 It may go away on its own, but it can always flare back up.
-Since there are no mainstream cures for eczema, natural remedies for eczema are common.
-These typically aim at relieving itching and prevent flare-ups.

 What to look for